bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 _[2 minutes]_

 - Simple way to implement a promisified function from a callback style function
+- Call resolve with fulfilment value
+- Call reject with error / reason for rejection

 =====

+### An improvement

 ```js
 function handler (params) {